fjkiani/oncology-coPilot/cursorRules.md

 Lessons & Design Principles:
 *   **Verify File Existence:** Verify the existence of relevant files/hooks (e.g., `useWebSocket.js`) across the project structure before concluding they are missing, even if not immediately visible in the primary component being edited.
+*   **API-First Development:** For features relying on external data (like the Research Portal), explore and analyze target APIs (PubMed, ClinicalTrials.gov, etc.) *before* designing agent logic or UI components.
+Understand payloads, query capabilities, and limitations first to inform realistic design.
 *   Use Gemini via Vertex AI for foundational HIPAA-compliant LLM tasks.
 *   Employ a multi-model AI strategy (General + Specialized).
 *   Prioritize HIPAA compliance in all architectural decisions.